MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 To use SSO to access your SAP server, ensure that your SAP server is correctly configured for Kerberos SSO using CommonCryptoLib as its Secure Network Communication (SNC) library and has an SNC name that starts with CN.

 > [!IMPORTANT]
 > Ensure that SAP Secure Login Client (SLC) isn't running on the computer the gateway is installed on.
 SLC caches Kerberos tickets in a way that can interfere with the gateway's ability to use Kerberos for SSO.
-For more information, review [SAP Note 2780475](https://support.sap.com/en/my-support/knowledge-base.html?anchorId=section_1391401241) (s-user required).
+For more information, review [SAP Note 2780475](https://support.sap.com/en/my-support/knowledge-base.html?anchorId=section_1391401241) (S-user required).

 1. [Download](https://help.sap.com/docs/help/a76169f317b44b1e87bd0bd2573cba2b/6f6d555ceb0a4e2fb6d1376331f4d34c.html?version=SP6) 64-bit CommonCryptoLib (`sapcrypto.dll`) version 8.5.25 or later from the SAP Launchpad, and copy it to a folder on your gateway machine.